 Solution #28 avoids any impact to an AMF or NRF.
 A PRU registers with one or more LMFs using a supplementary services protocol.
 The PRU can be used by an LMF to obtain measurements of RAN nodes in the same was as from a normal UE using LPP.
 These measurements and a location of the PRU can be used to determine correction terms (e.g. timings and internal delays) of RAN nodes, as defined in TS 38.305 [6].
 Extension of the solution to support Reference UEs could be possible later.
+The PRU updates the registration in LMF based on conditions received from LMF, e.g. periodically or triggered by location change.
+When the PRU registers with more LMFs, each LMF stores the same PRU information which leads to duplicated storage of the same information in the LMFs.
+In this case, the PRU has to update the registration when needed to all LMFs storing the PRU information, so more signalling cost is introduced.
+Furthermore, the PRU authentication would need to be performed in each LMF separately.
+This duplication of storage and authentication among multiple LMFs should not be significant if PRUs are few in number compared to UEs or if duplicate PRU storage and authentication only occurs for PRUs in border areas between LMF serving areas.

-NOTE: The evaluation needs update based on progress in SA2#152E meeting.
+Solution #29 stores the PRU information in GMLC.
+When LMF decides to perform the positioning procedures to PRU during the positioning process of target UE, the LMF always obtains PRU information from the GMLC.
+Considering that the PRU is introduced to improve positioning accuracy which is the responsibility of LMF and is transparent to GMLC, in order to avoid dispersing the same function in different network functions, it is better to store PRU information in LMF or the LMF profile stored in NRF.